Batman Eternal: Plot

 March and a physically and mentally exhausted Batman fight as Jim Gordon rallies the people of Gotham to rise up and support him.
 The entire Batman family converges on Beacon Tower to apprehend March, but he escapes through the sewers.
 In the aftermath, Bard resigns as commissioner with his career in ruins, while Stephanie Brown moves in with Harper Row and her brother Cullen.
-Meanwhile, the Court of Owls gets its revenge by catching March and putting him into an induced hypothermic coma indefinitely.
+Meanwhile, the Court of Owls gets its revenge by catching March and putting him into an induced hypothermic coma.
 In the epilogue, Batman meets with Gordon, who reveals that Scarecrow has launched another attack on the city.
 Batman asks if he is ready for one more fight; Gordon replies that he is willing to find out.

 Reception

 According to Comicbook Roundup, the entire series received an average rating of 7.2 out of 10 based on 709 reviews.
 In February 2014, Batman Eternal, along with DC's second weekly title launching in 2014, The New 52: Futures End, were featured on IGN's "Most Anticipated Comics of 2014".

 The first issue received positive reviews.
 Comic Book Resources' Jim Johnson gave the issue 4.5 stars out of 5, saying the issue "is a tremendous start, not just for a weekly series, but for any comic series."
-Michael Moccio of Newsarama added, "From beginning to end of this issue, you won’t want to stop turning the pages and, at the final page, you’ll be on the edge of your seat anticipating the next issue", giving it an 8 out of 10.
+Michael Moccio of Newsarama added, "From beginning to end of this issue, you won't want to stop turning the pages and, at the final page, you'll be on the edge of your seat anticipating the next issue", giving it an 8 out of 10.
 Despite some "clunky dialogue" at the start of Batman Eternal #1, Mike Logsdon of IGN gave the issue an 8.6 out of 10, due to its "cinematically-scaled layouts, strong themes, an interesting use of a new character, and an intriguing new mystery."

 John Layman's first issue in the series, Batman Eternal #4, was met with generally positive reviews.
 Logsdon gave the issue a 9.0 out of 10, saying, beyond a few art distractions, it was "the strongest issue of this series so far."
 Newsarama's Pierce Lydon added that, despite "another solid installation in this weekly series... the plot is starting to spin its wheels.
-We are less than 10% through this series, but we’re not seeing enough effective payoff yet.
-The World’s Greatest Detective is really taking his time doing any detecting", giving the issue a 6 out of 10.
+We are less than 10% through this series, but we're not seeing enough effective payoff yet.
+The World's Greatest Detective is really taking his time doing any detecting", giving the issue a 6 out of 10.
 Jennifer Cheng of Comic Book Resources said the issue felt "like a well put-together TV show, and not just in its faster week-to-week pacing.
 There are many interlocking parts to the plot, and each part holds its own," awarding the issue 3.5 stars out of 5.